-- 1. Cheating is an intentional or unintentional act or omission by a student that partly or wholly hinders the forming of a correct assessment of his or her own or someone else's knowledge, understanding and skills. - 2.
-Cheating also includes plagiarism, which means copying someone else's work without correct reference to the source.
-More specifically, the following constitute cases of plagiarism:

-- a. the use of the ideas and phrases of others without reference to the source - b. the inclusion in the argument of a translation or paraphrase of texts written by someone else without reference to the source - c. the submission of the same or similar written assignments for different course units. - 3.
-In the event of cheating or plagiarism during an examination, the examiner may ban the examinee from further participation in the examination. - 4.
-In the event of cheating or plagiarism in an examination or practical exercise, the examiner may exclude the examinee from participation in one or more examinations or final assessments to be determined by the Board of Examiners, for a period of time also to be determined by the Board of Examiners with a maximum of one year. - 5.
-The Board of Examiners will make a decision concerning a ban based on the written report by the examiner about the cheating or plagiarism discovered by him/her, and after hearing the examinee's side of the story. - 6.
+- 1. The Netherlands Code of Conduct for Academic Integrity of the VNSU (Association of Universities in the Netherlands) is applicable. - 2.
+Cheating is an intentional or unintentional act or omission by a student that partly or wholly hinders the forming of a correct assessment of his or her own or someone else's knowledge, understanding and skills. - 3.
+Cheating also includes plagiarism, which means copying someone else's or one's own knowledge, insights and/or skills without correct reference to the source. - 4.
+In the event of cheating or plagiarism during an examination, the examiner may ban the examinee from further participation in the examination. - 5.
+In the event of cheating or plagiarism in an examination or practical exercise, the examiner may exclude the examinee from participation in one or more examinations or final assessments to be determined by the Board of Examiners, for a period of time also to be determined by the Board of Examiners with a maximum of one year. - 6.
+The Board of Examiners will make a decision concerning a ban based on the written report by the examiner about the cheating or plagiarism discovered by him/her, and after hearing the examinee's side of the story. - 7.
 A ban means that no result will be awarded for the examination or practical exercise in question and an N-A registration will be recorded instead.